hatakkey/MAG-cups/docs/installation_verification.md

 ### 3.2. **Check the database communication with the CP**

-The communication between the CP and DB should be in status = HOT and can be check via the below predefined script
+The communication between the CP and DB should be in status = HOT and can be checked via the below predefined script

 ```bash
 *A:CP1# exec clouddb